mlrus/matchGenerator/README.md

 # Match Generator

 Generate keymatches from a file of labels and text.
 The generated results provide the keymatch definitions for ``trieMATCHER``.
+The precomputed naïve Bayes probabilities will be aggregated by the matcher.

 ## Sample Input
 ```